urbanopt/urbanopt.github.io/workflows/carbon_emissions.md

 # Outputs

 Emissions results are reported in URBANopt reports.
-For each feature, timeseries results are reported in the CSV report and aggregate values are reported in URBANopt JSON reports.
-Bellow are descriptions for the emissions results variables.
+For each feature, time series results are reported in the CSV report and aggregate values are reported in URBANopt JSON reports.
+Below are descriptions for the emissions results variables.

 ### JSON reports results